PRIVACY POLICY

 The right to erasure does not exist insofar as the processing is necessary:

-2. for compliance with a legal obligation which requires processing under Union or Member State law to which we are subject, or for the performance of a task carried out in the public interest or in the exercise of an official authority vested in us
+2. for compliance with a legal obligation which requires processing under Union or Member State law to which we are subject, or for the performance of a task carried out in the public interest or in the exercise of official authority vested in us

 5. for the assertion, exercise or defense of legal claims